brendanmacdonald/AppiumJavaFramework/README.md

 # Appium Java Framework

-Sample framework for running tests on Android emulators.
+Sample framework for running tests on Android emulators and real Android devices.
-All of the tests run in Chrome and perform basic steps on the website.
+All of the tests run in the Chrome browser and perform basic steps on the website.

 ## Requirements
 1. Install the Android SDK.